Aliases for ABR Gene

 GeneCards Summary for ABR Gene

 ABR (ABR Activator Of RhoGEF And GTPase) is a Protein Coding gene.
-Diseases associated with ABR include Cefaclor Allergy and Autosomal Dominant Non-Syndromic Intellectual Disability 19.
-Among its related pathways are Signaling by GPCR and p75 NTR receptor-mediated signalling.
+Diseases associated with ABR include Febrile Seizures, Familial, 5 and Theileriasis.
+Among its related pathways are p75 NTR receptor-mediated signalling and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include GTPase activator activity and Rho guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is BCR.

 UniProtKB/Swiss-Prot Summary for ABR Gene